 Wintertime is the coziest time of year—especially when we think of snuggling up next to a fireplace, peering out at the picturesque snow-covered backdrop, and sipping a warm cup of tea.
 But as the temperatures drop and the weather gets gloomy, the winter blahs can sneak in, and it can become difficult to leave the comfort of home.
-Our prescription: harnessing the healing power of nature to help you flourish all winter long.
+Our prescription for winter wellness: harness the healing power of nature.
 Here’s how:

 It’s no secret that those dark winter mornings make us all feel a little sluggish, and sometimes a little pick-me-up might be just what the doctor ordered.
 Eleuthero (Eleutherococcus senticosus), commonly known as Siberian ginseng, is a prized adaptogenic plant often used in traditional medicine to elevate energy, increase athletic performance, and even balance the body’s stress response.
 A study published in the Chinese Journal of Physiology found that supplementation shows the potential to enhance endurance, support cardiovascular health, and improve metabolism.
 Eleuthero can be infused into water, used in a tincture, or taken in a capsule.

 Even though this time of year is supposed to be about connection, celebration, and feeling thankful, it can cause a lot of panic and stress.
 Science has proven that the mind and body are deeply intertwined and that stress is a leading contributor to many diseases.
-When your schedule is packed, it’s important to allocate time for yourself to clear your mind and maintain a proper, healthy balance.
+Support winter wellness by making time for yourself to clear your mind and maintain a proper, healthy balance.
 In fact, a recent pilot study published in the Journal of American College Health found that students who practiced guided mindfulness meditation for 5–12 minutes per day over an 8-week period reported decreased anxiety and stress levels.
 So setting aside some time for yourself, even for as little as 5 minutes per day, can do wonders for your health.

 Hippocrates famously said, “All disease starts in the gut,” and now, modern science is proving the link between a balanced gut and a healthy immune system.
 One recent study review published in the Annals of Nutrition & Metabolism concluded that probiotic consumption has a variety of positive benefits for the immune system, including the ability to modulate the allergy process.
 Support your gut flora diversity by eating prebiotic foods such as artichokes and asparagus; by focusing on plant-based and fermented foods; and by ensuring that you always take a probiotic after an antibiotic to help replenish your supply of good-for-you bacteria.
 In addition, you might want to consider adding a high-quality probiotic into your daily regimen to ensure that you’re doing everything you can to balance the bacteria in your belly.